-1 Referred to below as Call or Put Knock-Out Warrants.

-The performance of the Warrants on the secondary market throughout the term generally follows the same pattern: Call Knock-Out Warrants, as a general rule (i.e., when not taking into account any other factors impacting the price of Warrants), lose value if the price of the Underlying falls.
-Conversely, the value of Put Knock-Out Warrants falls when the price of the Underlying rises.
+In case of Standard Call Warrants, the settlement amount that a warrantholder may under certain circumstances demand from the Issuer (subject to the more detailed provisions in the Final Terms) depends on the amount by which the relevant settlement price exceeds the strike price on or around the valuation date as set forth in the Final Terms (where applicable multiplied by a ratio).
+In contrast, Standard Put Warrants depend on the amount by which the relevant settlement price is below the strike price on or around the valuation date (where applicable multiplied by a ratio).
+The performance of a Warrant on the secondary market throughout the term generally follows the same pattern: A Standard Call Warrant, as a general rule (i.e., when not taking into account any other factors impacting the price formation of Warrants), loses value if the price of the Underlying falls.
+Conversely, the value of a Standard Put Warrant falls when the price of the Underlying rises.

-Up to (and including) the maturity date, the investor thus always faces the risk of complete loss of the purchase price paid for the Warrant including any transaction costs incurred, even if the corresponding barrier was not reached until shortly before the maturity date.
+Therefore, up to (and including) the maturity date, there is a risk for the investor of complete loss of the purchase price paid for the Warrant including any transaction costs incurred.
+The risk of a full or partial loss of the investment typically increases, the more the Warrants are out of the money and the shorter their remaining term is.